 Research Interests

-I am a Senior Research Scientist in the BU Center for Space Physics.
+I am a visiting researcher with the BU Center for Space Physics and a Senior Scientist at the Planetary Science Institute as of late 2023.
 My research interests are planetary magnetic fields, ionospheres, and aurora.

 I am a Participating Scientist with NASA’s Juno Mission, which has been in a polar orbit around Jupiter since 2016.
 I also use data from the Galileo mission to Jupiter (1996-2003) and the Hubble Space Telescope to study Jupiter’s magnetosphere and aurora.
 I am interested in how mass and energy are transported through the magnetosphere and how tail reconnection contributes to plasma transport at Jupiter, understanding the relative roles of internal factors vs. the solar wind in driving magnetospheric dynamics, and mapping features in Jupiter’s aurora to their source regions and processes in the magnetosphere.